wenkaining/Bandgap-Extraction-Comparison/README.md

 ## Project Description

-This project serves as supplementary information for `{Paper Link}`.
+This project serves as supplementary information for `{Paper Link}`, please refer to it for more details.

 ```
 my-project/